sssingh/human-resource-data-analysis-streamlit/README.md

     ```
 3. From within the root folder of the application run the application...
     ```python...
-    streamlit run app.py
+    streamlit run src/app.py
     ```
-4. Copy and paste the `localhost` web-address displayed by above command in your browser to open and application.
+4. Copy and paste the `localhost:<port-no>` web-address displayed by above command in your browser to open and application.

 ## License